 * Because students are not focusing on the spinner, they can look through their stimulus cards or write words on their homework pages.

-* Set a team goal, for example, the group has to work together to get 12 monkeys on the tree without it falling before getting a smelly smiley.
+* Set a team goal, for example, the group has to work together to get 12 monkeys on the tree without it falling before getting

 Lather, rinse, and repeat for any game that requires balance.